Contingency Fee Agreements

-The law firm of Kohn, Kohn & Colapinto is dedicated to representing whistleblowers worldwide.
-We undertake most of our cases on a “contingency” basis, in which we agree to represent whistleblowers in exchange for obtaining a percentage of a final recovery.
+We represent most whistleblowers on a “contingency” basis.
+The process is very straightforwardsimple.
+Whistleblowers are not charged an hourly fee.
+Instead, we agree to represent whistleblowers in exchange for obtaining a percentage of a final recovery.
 In these cases, our clients are not required to pay any upfront attorney’s fees and owe us nothing if we are unable to obtain a recovery or award on their behalf.

-Since its founding in 1988, Kohn Kohn and Colapinto has functioned as a private law firm that practices law in the public interest.
-The firm does undertake a small number of representations on an hourly basis.
-We also use the “fee-shifting” provisions of numerous whistleblower laws to require that corporations that retaliate against whistleblowers pay the whistleblower’s attorney’s fee.
-The starting point for setting our hourly rate is based on the “Laffey Matrix” as calculated in Salazar v.
+When the firm bills a corporation or government agency for fees under these statutory attorney fee laws, the starting point for setting our firm’s market rate is the “Laffey Matrix.”
+The “Laffey Matrix” is a formula used by the courts to determine a fair attorney fee rate for lawyers representing public interest clients.
+Our firm’s market rate is set by the formula approved by the courts in the District of Columbia in the case of Salazar v.
 District of Columbia, 123 F. Supp.
 2d 8, 13 (D.D.C.
 2000).
-This Maxrix sets a standard market fee in the District of Columbia but does not take into consideration the expertise of the firm’s partners.
+This Matrix sets a standard market fee but does not fully consider the expertise of the firm’s partners.
 It is based on an Attorney’s years of practice and is adjusted annually for inflation.
-The rate is adjusted to fully compensate the firm’s attorneys based on their expertise and years of experience beyond the 20-year floor set by the Maxtrix.
+The rate is adjusted to fully compensate the firm’s attorneys based on their expertise and years of experience beyond the 20-year floor set by the Matrix.
 See Purdue v.
 Kenny, 130 S.Ct.
 1662 (2010).
-To view the firm’s whistleblower attorney fees, please see the chart below:

 |Years Out of Law School *|